 Consistent with current and historical efforts to oppress and displace Native peoples in the United States and elsewhere, Native Americans and Alaska Natives are particularly impacted by domestic violence and dating violence.

 Studies suggest survivors make up more than 84 percent of the entire U.S. Native population.

 Native communities continue to flourish through the individual and collective efforts of diverse tribal communities.
-The StrongHearts Native Helpline was created by and for Native Americans to provide meaningful support for Native survivors, who are twice as likely to experience rape or sexual assault, two and a half times more likely to experience violent crimes, and five times more likely to be victims of homicide in their lifetimes compared to all other races in the country, all in the context of varying cultural beliefs, stigmas, relationships, and dynamics.
+StrongHearts Native Helpline was created by and for Native Americans to provide meaningful support for Native survivors, who are twice as likely to experience rape or sexual assault, two and a half times more likely to experience violent crimes, and five times more likely to be victims of homicide in their lifetimes compared to all other races in the country, all in the context of varying cultural beliefs, stigmas, relationships, and dynamics.

 Advocates at StrongHearts are trained to navigate your specific situation with a strong understanding of Native cultures, as well as issues of tribal sovereignty and the law.
-They treat each caller with the same dignity, compassion, and respect as advocates from The Hotline, and maintain the same accepting environment free of assumption and judgement.
+They treat each contact with the same dignity, compassion, and respect as advocates from The Hotline, and maintain the same accepting environment free of assumption and judgement.